PulseWaves/Specification/specification.rst

     :header: "Item", "Units", "Format", "Size"
     :widths: 70, 10, 10, 10

-    "Scaled Distance from Anchor of Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 0", "---", "bits", "0, 8, or 16 bits"
+    "Number of Segments in Sampling 0", "---", "bits", "0, 8, or 16 bits"
-    "Samples of Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
-    "Scaled Distance from Anchor of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 1", "---", "bits", "0, 8, or 16 bits"
-    "Samples of Sampling 1", "---", "unsigned char[s1]", "s1 bytes"
-    "Scaled Distance from Anchor of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Distance from Anchor of Segment 0 in Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples of Segment 0 in Sampling 0", "---", "bits", "0, 8, or 16 bits"
-    "Samples of Sampling 2", "---", "unsigned char[s2]", "s2 bytes"
+    "Samples of Segment 0 in Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
+    "...", "...", "...", "..."
+    "Number of Segments in Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Distance from Anchor of Segment 0 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples of Segment 0 in Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Samples of Segment 0 in Sampling 1", "---", "unsigned char[s1]", "s1 bytes"
+    "...", "...", "...", "..."
+    "...", "...", "...", "..."
+    "Number of Segments in Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Distance from Anchor of Segment 0 of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples of Segment 0 in Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Samples of Segment 0 in Sampling 2", "---", "unsigned char[s2]", "s2 bytes"
+    "...", "...", "...", "..."
+    "...", "...", "...", "..."

-Scaled distance from Anchor of Sampling m:
+Distance from Anchor of Segment k in Sampling m:
-  This field only exists if the number of "bits for distance from anchor" in the corresponding sampling description record is non-zero.
-It then specifies the distance from the anchor point to the first sample of sampling m in (possibly scaled) sampling units.
+  This field only exists if the number of "Bits for Distance from Anchor" in the corresponding sampling description record is non-zero.
+It then specifies the distance from the anchor point to the first sample of sampling m in (possibly scaled) sample units.
 Depending on the value of the corresponding "Number of decimal digits" field this number may need to be scaled by 0.1 or 0.01 to obtain the actual distances.
-If the "Number of decimal digits" field iz zero the distances between the anchor point and the first sample can only be an integer multiple of the sampling unit.
+If the "Number of decimal digits" field iz zero the distances between the anchor point and the first sample can only be an integer multiple of the sample unit.
 If the number of "bits for distance from anchor" in the corresponding sampling description record is zero then this distance is zero, meaning that the anchor point coincides with the first sample of the sampling.
 The distance determine the x/y/z coordinate of the 3D location of the first sample of each sampling via the following calculation:

-  x_{sample} = x_{anchor} + distance_from_anchor \* sample_units * dx
+  x_{sample} = x_{anchor} + distance_from_anchor \* dx

-  y_{sample} = y_{anchor} + distance_from_anchor \* sample_units * dy
+  y_{sample} = y_{anchor} + distance_from_anchor \* dy

-  z_{sample} = z_{anchor} + distance_from_anchor \* sample_units * dz
+  z_{sample} = z_{anchor} + distance_from_anchor \* dz

-  while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector scaled by the sample units again and again.
+  while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector scaled again and again.

   One exception is the start of the sampling for the outgoing waveform.
 Here the temporal duration is expressed in relation to the origin of the pulse.
-Nothing changes obvioulsy, if anchor point and origin are identical (i.e. if the "Offset from Optical Center to Anchor Points" is zero).
+Nothing changes, if anchor point and origin are identical (i.e. if the "Optical Center to Anchor Points" is zero).

 Number of Samples in Sampling m:
   This field only exists if the number of "bits for number of samples" in the corresponding sampling description record is non-zero.
 It then specifies the number of samples that are following and the waveform has a "variable sampling".
 If the number of "bits for number of samples" in the corresponding sampling description is zero the "number of samples" is specified in the sampling description and the waveform has a "fixed sampling".